 - To investigate whether what is been stated in the proposal is the full truth. - The level of cover is so high that medical evidence is automatically required. - Zurich randomly selects applications for medical evidence before and after issue stage.

 At the claims stage

 On receipt of medical evidence during the claims process.

-• Zurich aims to pay 100% of valid life and serious illness claims.
-However, some non-disclosure is noted at claims stage..
+• Zurich pays 96% of life claims and 97% of valid serious illness claims.
+However, some non-disclosure is noted at claims stage.

 Zurich Life Assurance plc